crioux68/gameTP2/README.md

 A background image is missing at the end of the game (in the Game Over screen).

-when you come into contact with an item, you have to enter the answer to the riddle and then press the enter key to be able to get out of there
+when you come into contact with an item, you have to enter the answer to the riddle and then press the enter key to be able to get out of there. refer to the enigma function on line 958 and its integration on line 550

+When you press the escape button, you open the menu with the buttons.
+You can refer to the pause menu function on line 819 and its integration on line 456

 !!!-KNOWN BUGS